 The most common size of raised bed it 4 ft by 4 ft, but any size that works for you is fine.
 Just make sure you can reach all areas of the bed from the edges.

 Once your bed is made you need to fill it with soil.
-Hubby likes to use a combination of peat moss, compost, and garden soil.
-I believe he goes 1 bag of peat moss for 2 bags of garden soil and 1 of compost.
+We usually use a combination of peat moss, compost, and garden soil.
+I believe it’s 1 bag of peat moss for 2 bags of garden soil and 1 of compost.
 A lot depends on how big of an area you have to fill.

 Once the garden bed is made, it’s time to plant it.
 The first thing you need to do is decide what you want to plant.
 Think about what your family likes to eat and go from there.
 Or add in something new.